Get Your Kicks: 13 Sneaker Brands To Shop This Season

 Radical Yes was created by Melbourne couple Kerryn and Leo Moscicki in 2013 in an act of flat shoe liberation.
 The ethical shoe brand is loved by design-savvy Australians for its handbags, sunglasses and accessories – but mostly for its comfortable footwear.
 The shoe range features sneakers but also sandals, slip-ons and boots, too.

 We’ve got our eye on the Ballet Core collection which takes inspiration from the low profile fit of vintage ballet trainers from the ‘60s.
-Choose from the three colourways in Dark Green, Silver and Sunshine Yellow and pair with a statement sock in a bold blue or rich red for added contrast.
+Choose from the three colourways in silver, leopard-print and gold.

 Tabi Footwear

 It’s no secret that split-toe shoes tend to divide people.
-Admittedly, I’m not quite ready for the Fivefinger shoe by Vibram that was recently doing the rounds at New York fashion week, but the two-toe Tabi is something I can get around.
+Admittedly, I’m not quite ready for the Fivefinger shoe by Vibram that did the rounds last year at New York fashion week, but the two-toe Tabi is something I can get around.
 Of course, there’s Maison Margiela’s iconic Tabi leather Mary-Jane shoe for chic nights and special occasions, but there’s also Tabi Footwear’s sneaker sandals for comfortable, day-to-day wear.

 Tabi Footwear was founded by Eik Braun-Ottosen with the goal to fuse Scandinavian simplicity with Japanese functionality.
 The brand’s designs are based on the natural structure of our feet to give the illusion of walking barefoot.
 This means that comfort reigns supreme, but the fresh take on the Tabi means they look pretty cool too.